Search

 Ready to develop transferable skills to enhance your career prospects in law?

-The law operates in, and is influenced by, many external factors; from society to economics and the environment to politics.
-A combined Bachelor of Arts/Bachelor of Laws course gives you the extra knowledge and skills to understand and work withthese related issues.
+The law is influenced by many social, economic, environmental and political factors.
+A combined Bachelor of Arts/Bachelor of Laws course gives you the knowledge and skills to understand these factors and work in areas where they may be relevant.

 Deakin Law School provides a strong foundation in all major areas of law, including: